 Applications Manager's Neo4j management tool sheds light on thread operations in the server.
 It gives the count of total threads running, daemon threads, peak threads and live threads.
 Reduce the response time of database queries by identifying the threads that take up time and prioritizing them.
-Monitor Neo4j to avail information about ID allocation such as the number of Node IDs, Property IDs, Relationship IDs and Relationship Type.

 The page cache is used to deposit the Neo4j data as stored on disk.
 Applications Manager's Neo4j performance monitoring capabilities provide Page Cache Count Details and Page Cache Size Details.
 Cache metrics such as Hit Ratio, Flushes, Hits, Faults, Evictions, Files Mapped and Unmapped, and others helps visualize the caching process and reveals discrepancies which can be resolved.
 Ensuring that most of the graph data from disk is cached in memory will help avoid frequent access to disk which takes time.

 Identify the root cause of various issues with Root Cause Analyzer and troubleshoot them quickly.
 Generate notifications based on the applied alerting rules on key metric data and escalate issues through email or SMS.
 Thresholds can be designated for various container parameters, and alerts can be configured to trigger in the event of a threshold violation.